DPDK/dpdk/doc/guides/freebsd_gsg/build_sample_apps.rst

     (multiple -b options are allowed).

 *   --use-device
-    : use the specified ethernet device(s) only.
+    : use the specified Ethernet device(s) only.
 Use comma-separate
     <[domain:]bus:devid.func> values.
 Cannot be used with -b option.

 *   -r NUM